Allergy Relief - AchooAllergy.com

 Can I safely recycle the water my dehumidifier produces?

-This is a "yes, but" answer.
+Dehumidifier FAQs - What Can I Do With The Condensate?This is a “yes, but” answer.
 If you are not porting water away from your dehumidifier, there are many things you can do with the condensate that your dehumidifier produces.
 Keep in mind that the water produced by air conditioners and dehumidifiers is not meant for human consumption.
 While it will often initially be free of pathogens, it can stagnate quickly.
 If the tank is not kept clean, the water could become contaminated if fungi or other organisms begin to grow in your tank.
 What also makes it unfit for human consumption is that dehumidifier water often lacks the mineral and inorganic substances that make water potable.
-This also means you should not use the water to fill your pet's water dish.
+This also means you should not use the water to fill your pet’s water dish.

 The best use is for watering your plants or gardens.
-Here in Georgia, where water seems to be at a premium due to this prolonged drought, you can use your dehumidifier water to water your indoor plants or use it outside for a vegetable garden, flowers, or other landscaping you may have.
+Here in Georgia, where water seems to be at a premium due to a prolonged drought, you can use your dehumidifier water to water your indoor plants or use it outside for a vegetable garden, flowers, or other landscaping you may have.
 While you cannot drink the water, it still can be put to good use.

-Depending on the environment you this same advice will hold true for our commercial/industrial dehumidifiers.
+Depending on the environment, this same advice will hold true for our commercial/industrial dehumidifiers.
 The exception would be while using a dehumidifier in an environment where there is toxic and harmful chemicals in the air.
 In these instances the condensate produced may contain these substances and should be handled accordingly.

 How will using a dehumidifier impact my power bill?